[?] Subscribe To This Site

 types of workplace violence

-One of the most amazing trends in workplace violence in recent years is violence against employees by customers or clients.
+One of the most amazing trends in the types of workplace violence in recent years is violence against employees by customers or clients.
 The Office of Safety and Health Statistics at the U.S. Bureau of Labor Statistics reveal this to be a surprising level of violence by this "new" type of workplace crime.

 Employees who are first contact with customers or clients including front desk jobs are becoming the most at risk of being victims of violence.
 One theory is that these employees are alone in dealing with individuals that come into the business.